WFP Says Funding Shortfall Forces It To Cut Food Aid To 1 Mn People In Myanmar - UrduPoint

 -

-WFP says funding shortfall forces it to cut food aid to 1 mn people in Myanmar6 minutes ago
+WFP says funding shortfall forces it to cut food aid to 1 mn people in Myanmar4 minutes ago

 -